aescwork/filework/README.rst

 Filework
 ========

+This package can be found at https://github.com/aescwork/filework.

+In the github repository there is sphinx-generated documentation: the main page is docs/index.html.
+Included in the documentation is a Usage file (docs/usage.html) which provides a simple and hopefully helpful explanation about how the methods work and how to call them.

 FileWork is a class for simplifying work with files.

 Most of the tedious code for working with a file is contained in the class, so the calling code doesn't need to bother with it.

 A FileWork object can: